We may earn commission from affiliate links →

 - 97 BGN for one year

-Don’t attempt to try and drive around with your e-vignette, as there is strict enforcement of this rule, with cameras and vehicle checks.
+Don’t attempt to drive around with your e-vignette, as this rule is strictly enforced, with cameras and vehicle checks.
 You will be fined 300 BGN (about 150 Euros) if you attempt to drive without paying your toll amount.

 In addition to the e-vignette, several bridges have separate toll booths you’ll need to pay for, including the bridges that run between Romania and Bulgaria.